-2. Distributed System Model
+2 Distributed System Model

 We consider a partially synchronous distributed system in which there are bounds on process speeds and on message transmission delays, these bounds are unknown, but they hold after some unknown time, which is called GST for Global Stabilisation Time [5].
-The system consists of a set of n processes $\Pi = \{p_1, p_2, ..., p_n\}$.
+The system consists of a set of n processes $\Pi = \{p_1, p_2 ..., p_n\}$.
 The network of processes is a directed graph $G = (\Pi, \Lambda)$ where $\Lambda \subset \Pi \times \Pi$.
-The topology of the graph changes due to node movements and node failures, but the set of participants Π to the distributed application is known.
-Without lack of generality, we assume that there is one process per mobile terminal.
+Without lack of generality, we assume that there is one process per host.
 Process q is a neighbour of process p if and only if there is an unidirectional link from p to q.
+In mobile environments, a link that is not bidirectional means in practice that the two processes cannot rely on the same physical and logical resources in both directions.
+For argument's sake, small devices like PDAs consume more power energy for emitting than for receiving messages on wireless networks, thus leading to non-uniform radio range.
+To simplify the presentation, we take the range \mathcal{T} of the clock's tick to be the set of natural numbers.
+Processes do not have access to \mathcal{T} : It is introduced for the convenience of the presentation.